Dye a Kitchen Set with Food Waste–November 🦃

 ~ Variety of modifiers and materials to make new colors

 *Optional: Bring your own natural fabrics!
-We agree with the Sea Ranch ethos of living lightly on the land and in the spirit of sustainability we would love for you to bring items from home that could use a breathe of fresh color.
-We’ll help you navigate naturally dyeing anything made form plants, like cotton or linen, or animals, like silk or wool, to get vibrant and lasting colors.
-Please note, all attendees must dye their linen items before we open the dye baths to BYO items.
+We agree with the Sea Ranch ethos of living lightly on the land, and in the spirit of sustainability, we would love for you to bring items from home that could use a breath of fresh color.
+We’ll help you navigate the process of naturally dyeing anything made from plants, such as cotton or linen, or animals, like silk or wool, to achieve vibrant and lasting colors.
+Please note that all attendees must dye their linen items before we open the dye baths to BYO items.

 Photos by Emma K